Client Guide

 Tasks

-Most tasks coming my way from clients fall into a few rough categories:
+Most tasks coming my way from clients fall into these rough categories:

 Quick Asks

 Small-scope questions and request that I can handle offhand, usually in just a few minutes.
-Questions about legal rules I know well.
+Questions about legal topics I know well.
 Requests for documents in my records.
 Status reports on projects.

-I try to handle quick asks as soon as possible, as they come up.
-Even if I have other kinds of tasks on my to-do list for the day.
-My goal here is to prevent people waiting on me, and to prevent mounds and mounds of these piling up.
-If they pile up, it’s often as much work to track them as to do them.
+I try to handle quick asks as soon as possible, as they come up, even if I have other kinds of tasks on my to-do list for the day.
+My goal here is to prevent people waiting on me, and to prevent mounds of small asks piling up.
+If they pile up, it’s often as much work to keep track of them as to do them.
 An e-mail per topic really helps here.

 Shallow Tasks

-These require some focus or concentration, but come in under half an hour or so.
+These require some focus or concentration, and often original reading, but come in under half an hour or so.
 Quick reads of, or tweaks to, contracts and proposals.
 Small updates to forms and public policies already fresh in mind.
 That sort of thing.

 I also try to clear these immediately.
-But I will postpone them to defend a morning, afternoon, or evening block needed for a larger task.
+But I will postpone them to defend a morning, afternoon, or evening time slot needed for a larger task.

 Deep Tasks